11 Reasons Why YouTube Was Able to Support 100 Million Video Views a Day With Only 9 Engineers

 They ranked video-watch traffic over everything else.
 So they kept a dedicated cluster of resources for video-watch traffic.
 It provided high availability.

 The thundering herd problem occurs if many concurrent clients query a server.
 It degrades performance.

 So they added jitter to prevent the thundering herd problem.
 For example, they added jitter to the cache expiry of popular videos.

 They focused on macro-level of things: algorithms, and scalability.
 They did quick hacks to buy more time to build long-term solutions.
 For example, stubbing bad API with Python to prevent short-term problems.

 They tolerated imperfection in their components.
 When hit a bottleneck: they either rewrote the component or got rid of it.

 They traded off efficiency for scalability.
-Examples:
+For example: